This post is also available in: Nederlands

 - Dispose of.
 Once on your way, don’t leave anything behind.
 Open packages carefully so you don’s spill anything on the ground.
-Take empty packages etc. with you.
+Take empty packages, etc., with you.
 Something left on your plate?
-Pack it in a food container or bring it along in a garbage back, but don’t ditch it in nature!
-This is a very bad habit among backpackers, because they think nature is able to digest it.
+Pack it in a food container or bring it along in a garbage bag, but don’t ditch it in nature!
+This is a very bad habit among backpackers because they think nature is able to digest it.
 Nevertheless, it doesn’t belong there and it can be very bad for the environment.

 8. How to prepare yourself for your first backpacking trip

-Besides getting all your gear together for your first backpacking trip and packing your backpack, you should also prepare yourself.
-As well as physically as mentally.
+Besides getting all your gear together for your first backpacking trip and packing your backpack, you should also prepare yourself, both physically and mentally.